Topic: Domestic/Intimate Partner Violence: Services for Victims and their Children

 - In order to be included: Program must specifically target victims of domestic violence and their children, or be designed to address the needs of this population

-- In order to be rated: There must be research evidence (as specified by Scientific Rating Scale) that examines outcomes for victims and/or children, such as reductions in domestic violence and abuse, improvements in well-being, and changes in symptom levels, behaviors, and/or functioning
+- In order to be rated: There must be research evidence (as specified by the Scientific Rating Scale) that examines outcomes for victims and/or children, such as reductions in domestic violence and abuse, improvements in well-being, and changes in symptom levels, behaviors, and/or functioning

 Programs in this Topic Area